lofirepo/lofire/index.md

 Multiple devices per user
 : Data is available and synchronized on multiple user devices.

+## Applications

+LoFiRe can be used by local-first decentralized applications that use [Conflict-free Replicated Data Types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) (CRDTs) as their data model.
+It is designed to support collaboration within communities & organizations.
+Decentralized Autonomous Organizations (DAOs), in particular, can use it to support secure and authenticated interaction of their members with a tamper-proof log of decisions.

+Here's a selection of applications LoFiRe can be used for that we intend to develop later:

+- Decentralized wikis & knowledge bases with semantic graph data models
+- Project collaboration and publishing tools
+- Structured discussion and decision making tools
+- Personal information management tools
+- Local-first search & discovery of relevant information and repositories

 ## Introduction

 LoFiRe is a decentralized, collaborative data repository